notothen/radpilot/README.md

 ### By Henrik Christiansen, last update on 24/05/2021
 ### Reference: Christiansen et al. **"Facilitating population genomics of non-model organisms through optimized experimental design for reduced representation sequencing"** https://doi.org/10.1101/2021.03.30.437642
-### All code and data (except for the reference genomes) available on github: https://github.com/notothen/radpilot
+### Code and data (except for the reference genomes) available on github: https://github.com/notothen/radpilot
+### Sequence data from test libraries available on SRA (reviewer link: https://dataview.ncbi.nlm.nih.gov/object/PRJNA674352?reviewer=dmj6c5816761lpqn2d1oe69qhs)

 # Introduction

-The material presented here contains R code, input data in spreadsheet files (tsv/csv), and output plots in different formats (eps/jpg/pdf/tiff) used for a reduced representation sequencing (RRS; including RADseq and GBS) optimization pilot exeperiment conducted with several Antarctica animal species.
+The material presented here contains R code, input data in spreadsheet files (tsv/csv), and output plots in different formats (eps/jpg/pdf/tiff) used for a reduced representation sequencing (RRS; including RADseq and GBS) optimization pilot experiment conducted with several Antarctic animal species.

 With some adjustments the R code can possibly be used for similar analyses with other target taxa or experimental settings in mind.
 Below, I provide some very general comments on how that might be achieved.
 However, there are no guarantees whatsoever as to the accuracy of the code and that it works in other